Pam

 Hyatt is our favorite hotel chain because of their outsized value.
 Does that mean they should be your favorite, too?
 If you love Marriott, Hilton, or IHG more, Hyatt status probably doesn’t make much sense.
 If the places you travel to most don’t have a big Hyatt footprint, it may not work for you either!

 Does Globalist status make sense for you?
-Do not think that you must have this status (or anything we have) to really be benefitting from this amazing hobby.
-I suggest you try a fast track to Globalist sometime when it is offered again (we’ll let you know), and make sure it is a good fit for you.
+Do not think that you must have this status (or anything we have) to really benefit from this amazing hobby.
+I suggest you try a fast track to Globalist sometime when it is offered again (we’ll let you know) and make sure it is a good fit for you.
 Again, you be unapologetically you!

 Opinions, reviews, analyses & recommendations are the author’s alone, and have not been reviewed, endorsed or approved by any of these entities.
 American Express is a Travel Mom Squad advertiser, but we always show the best public offer even when we don’t earn a commission.
 Terms Apply.